-All forms are now online.
+All forms are now available and must be submitted online.
 Students MUST submit documentation of approval from the appropriate faculty by the deadline indicated on the forms.
 This documentation can be a copy or screenshot of an email.

-For Recital Fees, please pay by check and mail to the attention of:
+For Recital Fees, please pay by check (made out to UMBC Department of Music) and mail to the attention of: